 Students must complete the year abroad and required assessment to progress to the final year of the programme.
 Successful completion of the Year Abroad Assessment is not a hurdle to progression but all marks will count towards degree classification, whether pass or fail.

 Final Year - Level 6

-Ab initio Russian / post GCSE Russian / post A-Level Russian
+Ab initio Russian / Post-GCSE / Post A-Level Russian

 30 credits Russian III (core module) (QMUL Model Module)